andrescosta/jobico-cloud/README.md

 - [Dashboard](https://github.com/kubernetes/dashboard): A general purpose, web-based UI for Kubernetes clusters.
 It allows to manage applications running in the cluster.
 - [CloudNativePG](https://github.com/cloudnative-pg/cloudnative-pg): CloudNativePG is an operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.
-- [ZITADEL](https://github.com/zitadel/zitadel): Identity management service that implements several identity standards like OpenID Connect and SAML.
+- [ZITADEL](https://github.com/zitadel/zitadel): Identity management service that implements several standards like OpenID Connect and SAML.

 ### Disabling Enhacements

-To omit the deployment of an add-on or service, when a cluster is built using command line, create a file named **disabled** in its directory.
-This simple step ensures that the specified add-on or service will not be deployed, allowing you to customize the cluster setup according to your needs.
+To omit the deployment of an extension, when a cluster is built using command line, create a file named **disabled** in its directory.
+This simple step ensures that the specified extension(add-on or service) will not be deployed, allowing you to customize the cluster setup according to your needs.

 ## Jobico.org